 Rhodiola rosea is an herb that some believe can be used for anxiety.
 The supplement rhodiola rosea is generally taken as an anti-depressant.
 However, many anti-depressants are also recommended for people who suffer from anxiety.
 When taking an anti-depressant for your anxiety disorder, it is important to ascertain whether either the drug's effects or its side effects have the potential to make anxiety worse.

-This article will review the benefits associated with taking rhodiola rosea, as well as the potential problems to watch out for if you are planning on taking this supplement as treatment for your anxiety.
+This article will review the benefits associated with taking rhodiola rosea, as well as the potential problems to watch out for if you are planning on taking this supplement as a treatment for your anxiety.

 What is Your Anxiety Score?

 Herbs can assist with mild to moderate anxiety, but the more severe it is, the more you need additional treatments and strategies.
-Our free 7 minute anxiety test can score your anxiety severity, compare it to others, and see if there are ways to treat it.
+Our free 7-minute anxiety test can score your anxiety severity, compare it to others, and see if there are ways to treat it.